johnda911/Climbing_Game_Project/README.md

 There are many themes and characters with different climbing behaviors I can add on to the main game.

-- More themes to choose from a drop down list
+- More themes to choose from a drop down list.
+- More obstacles and reward types to be encoutered the higher the monkey climbs up.
 - Create different motion effect on different characters accordingly, rather than just a different images.